- What is the cost for Continuing and Professional Education courses?

 - Am I eligible for a visa as a UC Davis Continuing and Professional Education student?

 - Most Continuing and Professional Education programs are not eligible to fulfill student visa requirements on their own.
-We cannot submit an I-20 Certificate of Eligibility document for our programs except for the Master of Advanced Study in Maternal and Child Nutrition, Master of Science in Forensic Science and the Master Brewers Certificate Program, with some restrictions.
+We cannot submit an I-20 Certificate of Eligibility document for our programs except for the Master of Science in Forensic Science and the Master Brewers Certificate Program, with some restrictions.
 For more information about how those programs fulfill the student visa requirements, visit their respective program pages.

 - I have questions about obtaining a student visa.
 Is there someone I can talk to?